Are you over 18?

 Our Social responsibility.
 At Sawmill this goes beyond giving away beer.

-- We have worked with BLAKE (formerly known as the
+- We have a long partnership with BLAKE (formerly known as the

-Sir Peter Blake Trust) for the last 18 months in various ways to support their work to foster environmental leadership in New Zealand.
+Sir Peter Blake Trust) to support their work in fostering environmental leadership in New Zealand.
 Alongside fundraising we host groups of teachers and students at the Smoko Room regularly and speak about B Corp and how small businesses can contribute to positive change.
+In FY24 we hosted 216 students and 110 teachers.

 - In 2021 we started to collect $10 from each tonne of spent grain diverted to local farmers and direct it toward supporting community initiatives – currently this money is used to pay the ongoing utilities costs of West Auckland charity Give a Kid a Blanket.
-Sawmill are a collection point for this charity and organised a collection drive through our local school.
+Sawmill are a collection point for this charity.

 - Sawmill worked closely with community groups and other local businesses in March 2023 to host a Cyclone Gabrielle fundraiser in the Smoko Room which raised $14,000.